ratify-project/ratify/docs/design/OCI Store Cache Worker.md

 ## Supported Limits and Further Considerations

 In Ristretto using scenario, do we support multi-notation verifier, in other words do we have to support cache worker with Ristretto

+Message queue handling is event driven: when ever enqueue, dequeue finished cache worker should start trying dequeuing a new task

 ## Appendices